anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 3 and 9 July (Proper 9)

+Year A

+* **Genesis 24.34-38, 42-49, 58-67** continues the series in the Pentateuch and in Genesis, and is about Abraham's servant finding a wife (Rebekah) for Isaac. **Psalm 45.10-17** is about a royal bride being brought to the king.
+Alternatively, the canticle, **Song of Solomon 2.8-13** is about the meeting of the woman and her beloved.
+* **Romans 7.15-25a** continues the series in Romans, and is about delighting 'in the law of God' but being 'captive to the law of sin'.
+* **Matthew 11.16-19, 25-30** continues the series in Matthew, and is about negative and positive responses to Jesus, who is 'gentle and humble in heart', and calls all who are weary to come to him.
+(11.20-24, 'woe to you...', could be included 'when opportunity allows': compare Luke 10.1-11, 16-20, which also omits this bit.)
+The 'Related' reading, **Zechariah 9.9-12** is about Zion's king coming in humility.
+The 'Related' psalm, **Psalm 145.8-15** (EV: 8-14), says, 'The Lord is gracious and merciful' and 'loving to everyone'.

 Year C

 * **2 Kings 5.1-14** continues the series on the prophets, and concludes the series in 1 and 2 Kings, with Naaman being healed of leprosy. **Psalm 30** gives thanks to God for answered prayer.